Place names of Palestine: History

-The local population of Palestine used Semitic languages, such as Hebrew, Jewish Palestinian Aramaic, Christian Palestinian Aramaic, Samaritan Aramaic and Arabic for thousands of years.
+The local population of Palestine used Semitic languages, such as Canaanite, ancient and Mishnaic Hebrew, Aramaic (Jewish Palestinian Aramaic, Christian Palestinian Aramaic, Samaritan Aramaic and Nabataean Aramaic), and Arabic (Old Arabic, Nabataean Arabic, Palestinian Arabic) for thousands of years.
 Almost all place names in the region have Semitic roots, with only a few place names being of Latin origin, and hardly any of Greek or Turkish origins.
 The Semitic roots of the oldest names continued to be used by the local population, though during classical antiquity, many names underwent modifications due to the influence of local ruling elites well versed in Greek and Latin.

 In his 4th-century work, the Onomasticon, Eusebius of Caesarea provides a listing of the place-names of Palestine with geographical and historical commentary, and his text was later translated into Latin and edited and corrected by Jerome.

-Following the Arab conquest of the Levant, many of the pre-classical Semitic names were revived, though often the spelling and pronunciation differed.
+Following the Arab conquest of the Levant, many of the pre-classical Northwest Semitic names were revived; though the spelling and pronunciation sometimes differed, the original names were recognizable, "as nearly the same type of language was uninterruptedly spoken in the Southern Levant."
 Of course, for places where the old name had been lost or for new settlements established during this period, new Arabic names were coined.

 According to Roy Marom and Ran Zadok, the general outlines of the Palestinian nomenclature of space were well developed, by the 16th century, "instead of being the more recent linguistic product of later centuries as previously thought."
 Palestinian place-names "traditionally regarded as the product of modern Palestinian rural society, reflect instead a long-lasting linguistic continuity of the country’s Arabic speaking village communities."
 A local study of place-names around Hamama has shown that Palestinian toponymy contained a limited stratum of pre-Ottoman place-names, to which residents added new toponyms, referring in cases to families living in or around the village.

+Work on Palestinian toponymy has pointed to marked long-term survival of local place-names.
+Between the sixteenth and twentieth centuries, roughly half to three-fifths of major and minor landscape names, including field names, trees, and rocky features, remained in use.
+On that basis, scholars have also drawn on Early Ottoman documentation to recover and match names mentioned in classical sources for sites still occupied in the Late Roman period.